-- Black Hill SA
+- Black Hill SA for Austral 'Black' granite

-- Fraser Range Norseman WA
+- Fraser Range Norseman WA for Austral 'Verde' granite

-- Deer Park VIC.
+- · Deer Park VIC for Bluestone.

 Other suppliers may be used, subject to approval by the City's Representative.
-All stone alternatives must be selected to match the colour, pattern and quality of the City's current supplied stone.
+Stone from alternative suppliers and/or quarries must be selected to match colour, pattern, performance, dimensions and quality of the specified paver.
+Suppliers referred for approval must be for stone sourced from an Australian quarry with respective certification of authenticity provided at time of seeking approval.